 Use Zarla to create, edit, and preview logos for free.
 You can start by using our collection of Spanish logos and editing them to your liking, or working from the ground up in seconds.
-When you find a logo you wish to use, you can download it for a one-off fee of $19.00 or $49.00, depending on the package you choose.
+When you find a logo you wish to use, you can download it for a one-off fee.

 What are some good icons for a Spanish restaurant logo?